the-scouts/por/sphinx_source/chapter-4.rst

 k.
 There is no recommended minimum ratio for outdoor activities held away from the usual meeting place or nights away experiences.
 However, as a minimum, for all Nights Away experiences led by a Nights Away Permit Holder at least two adults must be present overnight.
 Only in the event of an emergency should an adult be alone overnight with young people on a residential experience.

 l.
 For all Scouting activities a risk assessment should be carried out as stated in :rule:`9.4`.
-This risk assessment cannot override the minimum requirements stated in :rule:`4.7(h)` or those required by the activity rules in `chapter 9 <https://www.scouts.org.uk/por/9-activities/>`__.
+This risk assessment cannot override the minimum requirements stated in :rule:`4.7(h)` or those required by the activity rules in :chapter:`9`.

 m.
 The age range of the Section is from 14 years to 18 years old.
 The age for moving from the Scout Section is between 13½ and 14½ years and moving to the Scout Network at 18 years.
 The leaving age is upon reaching the 18th birthday.
 Under no circumstances can anyone aged 18 years or over, regardless of ability remain in a youth section (i.e. Squirrel Scouts, Beaver Scouts, Cub Scouts, Scouts or Explorer Scouts).